Committing/hi-sandbox/readme.md

 A website with no dependencies

-[Download Laragon](https://laragon.org/download/) and put the github files into the `www` directory.
+just [download Laragon](https://laragon.org/download/) and put the github files into the `www` directory.

 go to `https://localhost/`